 The Coordinator of Community Services (CCS) will share information about the waiver program to include the various services and supports and budget cap.
 Once the PCP is completed, the DDA reviews and authorizes the plan based on the participant's needs.
-The DDA sends notice to the participant of their approved budget.
+The DDA sends notice to the participant of their authorized budget.

 Participants are informed of the amount of their budget during the service plan development process.
-The self-directed budget is created from the person-centered planning process utilizing a self-directed budgeting tool.
-Services to meet the person's identified needs are expressed in service units and frequency.
+The self-directed budget is created from the person-centered planning process utilizing a cost detail and budgeting tool.
+Services to meet identified needs are expressed in service units and frequency.
 A dollar value is assigned to the plan using the traditional service delivery system payment rates.
 This creates the total self-directed budget for which the participant can exercise employer and budget authority before finalizing and submitting to the FMS for execution.

-Participants or their designated representative may request an adjustment to their self-directed budget amount at any time as per the Modified Service Funding Plan Request (MSFPR) policy.
+Participants or their designated representative may request an adjustment to their budget amount at any time as per the Modified Service Funding Plan Request (MSFPR) policy.
 Participants or his/her designated representative notifies their CCS regarding a new need.
 MSFPR forms are completed to reflect the proposed service change which is then submitted to DDA Regional Office for review.
-If approved, the revised PCP and self-directed budget is submitted to the team and FMS.
-In July 2020, changes will be requested by submitting a revised PCP within the LTSSMaryland system.
+If approved, the revised budget is submitted to the team and FMS.